buildingSMART/BCF-XML/Documentation/README.md

 To void ambiguity, this specification steps away from ISO 8601 on the topic of DateTime values with no timezone: The ISO 8601 says that DateTime values with no timezone designator are local times - **In BCF all DateTime values with no timezone designator are assumed to be in UTC**.

+### Units of numeric values

+The numeric values in this specification are all in fixed units - meters for length and degrees for angle.

 ## Project (.bcfp) file

 The project file contains reference information about the project the topics belong to.